sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 The `-t/--threshold` for `manysearch` applies to the containment of query-in-database (e.g. genome in metagenome) and defaults to 0.01.
 To report _any_ overlap between two sketches, set the threshold to 0.
+(This will produce many, many results when searching a collection of metagenomes!)

+By default, `manysearch` will display the contents of the CSV file in a human-readable format.
+This can be disabled with `-N/--no-pretty-print` when executing large searches.

 ### Running `cluster`